 Free Press Unlimited has developed a gender package for EU Delegations, building on our experience promoting gender equality in media.
 The package aims to strengthen the delegations’ work addressing gender issues through an assessment that evaluates the representation of women and girls in media and by providing the EU Delegations with recommended actions to strengthen media in support of gender equality in the countries where they work.

 Thanks to Free Press Unlimited and Media4Democracy, more than 20 Malaysian women's and media organisations came together in Kuala Lumpur in March 2019 to discuss with the EU delegation how they could jointly tackle gender stereotyping in Malaysian media.

 In October 2019, we organised with the EU Delegation to Burkina Faso a cross-sectoral meeting of women’s organisations, media organisations, media development organisations and governmental agencies in Burkina Faso.
 The group reviewed potential actions to build gender equality by improving women’s representation in media content, expanding women’s roles and leadership in media institutions and finding means to change mentalities stemming from the strong patriarchal context.
 Summary can be found here.

-Freedom in the world is under strain: according to Freedom House, 2017 was the 12th consecutive year in which global freedom declined.
+Freedom in the world is under strain.
 Through its work for Media4Democracy, Free Press Unlimited helps the EU in its important mission to spread values of freedom of expression and access to information, bolstering democracies around the world.